7 min read

 That is the shift that matters.

-Trust is not the same as confidence
+Trust is not confidence

 A polished AI response can create confidence.
 That does not make the system trustworthy.

-But for builders, the practical question is sharper:
+For builders, the practical question is sharper:

 How do we make AI useful enough to participate in real work without making the work opaque, reckless, or impossible to govern?